cksystemsteaching/selfie/README.md

 > Header

 Let us go back to the source code of selfie in `selfie.c`.
 After the declarations of the builtin procedures, there are essentially two large sections.
 The first section which we call the *header* of selfie contains mostly declarations in around 2500 lines of code (LOC) or 2.5KLOC for short.
 The only procedure definitions in the header involve procedures for initialization and resetting program state, and auxiliary procedures such as getters and setters.
 The second section is what we call the code section of selfie which is all the remaining code.
 The code section only contains procedure definitions of all the procedures declared in the header.
 The purpose of the header is to give you an overview of what selfie actually implements.
 Also, the procedure declarations in the header solve the problem of forward references in procedures that call procedures that are not yet defined.
-The two sections are further divided, roughly, into subsections that declare and define, respectively, first the selfie library, called `starlibc`, then `starc`, followed by `mipster` and `hypster`, and finally the code around `main`.
+The two sections are further divided, roughly, into subsections that declare and define, respectively, first the selfie library, called `libcstar`, then `starc`, followed by `mipster` and `hypster`, and finally the code around `main`.
 If selfie was written in standard C and supported `#include` statements, we would probably move the header in `selfie.c` to a proper *header file* `selfie.h` and then include `selfie.h` in `selfie.c` using an `#include` statement at the beginning of `selfie.c`.
 The result would be essentially the same as having all code in a single file.
 So, what is the purpose of a header file anyway?

 > Linking separate compilation